sovereigndaddy/blog/_posts/2022-07-12-non-kyc-bitcoin-methods.markdown

       - Manufactured
         - [Ohmm Black Box](https://shop.upstreamdata.ca/product/ohmm-black-box/)
         - [Lite Sound Box](https://litesoundbox.com/collections/all)
     - Immersion mining is a cooling method used to submerse your ASIC miner in a non-conductive liquid.
-This technique will eliminate both noise and heat from the environment, but requires a complex setup of circulation pumps and tanks to properly circulate and cool the liquid and disperse heat efficiently.
+This technique will eliminate both noise and heat from the environment, but requires a somewhat complex setup of circulation pumps and tanks to properly circulate and cool the liquid to disperse the heat efficiently.
+Don't let that deter you though, just research the topic, get the supplies, and get to work!
       - [Intro to Immersion Mining](https://compassmining.io/education/immersion-bitcoin-mining-introduction/)
       - [Home Immersion Bitcoin Mining Interview](https://bitcoinmagazine.com/business/interview-home-immersion-bitcoin-mining)